 Surveyor's Name

 Dean Davidson

 Surveyor's RICS number

 5675994

 Company name

 Able Surveyors Limited

 Date of inspection Report reference number

-26 February 2018
+24 September 2018

 Related party disclosure

-proposed property transaction and that the c s connection with the vendor or agent involved in the opinion I give in this report is unbiased and based upon my operty and the full inspection of it undertaken for this report.
+proposed property transaction and that the opin nnection with the vendor or agent involved in the ion I give in this report is unbiased and based upon my rty and the full inspection of it undertaken for this report.

-Full address and postcode of the property ,
+Full address and postcode of the property

-Weather conditions when the inspection to ook place
+Weather conditions when the inspection took place

-Overcast and areas covered in snow
+Dry and sunny

-The status of the property when the inspec ction took place
+The status of the property when the inspectio n took place

 Occupied

-Overall opinion and summary of the
+Overall opinion and summary of the condition ratings

-condition ratings

 We inspect the inside and outside of the main building and all permanent outbuildings, but we do not force or open up the fabric.
-We also inspect the parts of the electricity, gas/oil, water, heating and drainage services that can be seen, but we
+We also inspect the parts of the electricity, gas/oil, water, heating and drainage services that can be seen, but we do not test them.